rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part 2 - Bruno Michetti.md

 EMAIL_HOST_PASSWORD = 'your email host password'
 ```

 You have to choose the `EMAIL_HOST`, for example `'smtp.gmail.com'`.
 In the `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` parameters put the information of the account that will be the email sender.
-If you are using gmail as mail server you will need to allow less secure apps and display unlock captcha.
+If you are using Gmail as a mail server you will need to allow less secure apps and display unlock captcha.
 After this, your Django app will send verification emails for all the new users.
-I recommend you to use environment variables to keep sensitive information in your settings such as keys, the email host account and its password, etc.
+I recommend you to use environment variables to keep sensitive information in your settings such as keys, the email host account, and its password, etc.
 In real applications the best way to do this is integrating with an email service such as [SendGrid](https://sendgrid.com/docs/for-developers/sending-email/django/).

 In the second option, you can locally test the signup feature during development, by setting: